 Timing/Awards: Each day will have podium announcements for the day’s winner.
 Saturday will have the day’s podium as well as awards for the overall top spots for G3.
 Your final time is the TOTAL time elapsed over the 3 days of racing.

 USAC: Each stage completed counts as one day toward qualification.
 You do NOT have to finish the entire stage race.
 You must have an annual USAC license to race.
 You can purchase at the race but way easier to do it in advance.
+Each day qualifies as one race day toward qualification for USAC.

 Refund Policy: Full refund will be honored until April 30, minus any registration costs.
 Starting May 1, no refunds will be processed, but transfers or deferrals will be allowed up to the day of the race.